KTKX: World Class Rock

-On April 1, 2010 at 12 p.m., the station began stunting with the sound of a clock ticking, with a voice telling listeners to tune in on April 5 at 5 p.m. to find out the station's new format.
-At that time, a classic-based Adult Album Alternative format was launched as "X106.7, World Class Rock," with "Take Me to the River" by The Talking Heads being the first song played.
+On April 1, 2010, at 12 p.m., the station began stunting with the sound of a clock ticking, with a voice telling listeners to tune in on April 5 at 5 p.m. to find out the station's new format.
+At that time, a classic-based Adult Album Alternative format was launched as "X106.7, World Class Rock," with "Take Me to the River" by Talking Heads being the first song played.
 The station did not use DJs, and was automated like KJXK, but focused on classic alternative and classic rock hits, and was not as hard-edged as KZEP, which focused on harder classic titles from the rock era.
 Most of KPWT's talk lineup moved to Clear Channel Communications-owned KRPT on April 15.
-Five days later, on April 20th, KPWT changed call letters to KTKX to go with the "X106.7" branding.
+Five days later, on April 20, KPWT changed call letters to KTKX to go with the "X106.7" branding.

 This was not the first time the AAA format was tried in San Antonio; the first was KMFR "103.7 Mighty Fine Rock" from 2001-2004 (now KAHL-FM airing Adult Standards).